eminos/statamic-tabs/README.md

 ## Usage

-You just add a Tab field whereever you want to start a new tab.
+You just add a Tab field wherever you want to start a new tab.

 All the fields that comes after it (and that are not an other tab field) will end up in that tab.